StakeNow/SIWT-Deprecated/readme.md

 ` 0501000000bc54657a6f73205369676e6564204d6573736167653a2055524c20323032322d30342d32385430383a34383a33332e3636345a2055524c20776f756c64206c696b6520796f7520746f207369676e20696e207769746820504b482e200a2020`

-Deconstructing this message it will have the following format:
+Deconstructing this message will reveal the following format:

-- `05`: Indicates this is a Micheline expression
+- `05`: Indicates that this is a Micheline expression
 - `01`: Indicates it is converted to bytes
 - `000000bc`: Indicates the lenght of the message in hex
-- `54...`: The actual message in bytes
+- `54...`: Is the actual message in bytes

 __This message is now ready to be signed by the user.__

-## Sign the user in
+### **Signing in the user**

-When you have the user's signature you can use it to sign the user in.
+The user specific signature derived from the signed message is used to sign the user into the dApp.

-To successfully sign in we need:
+To successfully sign in you will need:
-- The original message that was created earlier using the `createMessage` function
+- The original message that was created earlier using the `createMessage` function,
-- The signature
+- the signature itself and
-- The public key of the user.
-(Be aware this is not the public key hash aka address.
-It can be obtained when asking permissions from Beacon.)
+- the public key of the user.

+  (Be aware that this is not the public key hash (pkh) also known as the address.
+This public key can be obtained when asking permissions from Beacon.)

-With this we cab verify the user is the actual owner of the address the user is trying to sign in with.
+With this you can verify the user is the actual owner of the address he/she is trying to sign in with.
 It is very similar to a user proving the ownership of their username by providing the correct password.
 This verification happens server side.
-This means you'll have to set up a server that provides api access.
+This means you will have to set up a server that provides the API access.
 At this point the library looks for a `signin` endpoint.
-This (for now) is a hard requirement.
+This is (for now) a hard requirement.

 ```
 import { signin } from '@stakenow/siwt'